AditHash/Gemini-Router/README.md

 - **Search Server**: Provides search capabilities using Gemini APIs.
 - **RAG Server**: Implements retrieval-augmented generation for enhanced responses.
 - **Thinking Server**: Processes complex logic and reasoning tasks.
-- **Router**: Acts as the central hub, routing requests to the appropriate servers.
+- **Router/Client**: Acts as the central hub, routing requests to the appropriate servers.

 ## Prerequisites
 - Python 3.12 or higher must be installed on your system.